 And if by chance, you’d be interested in testing GetResponse, you can do it via this yellow button below:

 Email list building is one of the main ongoing tasks of an email marketer.

 You want to attract a large and engaged audience to be able to directly communicate with them inside their email inboxes.

 There are multiple ways in which you can build an email list.
 Let’s now explore the main tactics & tools you can use to acquire a high-quality list.

-If you’d like to dig deeper, consider reading our complete guide on how to build an email list from scratch, where we list over 40 list building tactics.
+If you’d like to dig deeper, consider reading our complete guide on how to build an email list from scratch.

 You need to provide a good reason for your target audience to convinced them to sign up for your email list.
 Most people will want to receive something in return for their effort and the opportunity to contact them directly inside their inbox.
 That’s where lead magnets come in.

 A lead magnet is an incentive you give in return for your visitor’s email address.
 Most commonly, lead magnets come in a form of an ebook, a checklist, or a free tool – but they come in all shapes and forms.